 What happens in a session?

-Unlike somatic coaching, counselling involves conversation without any touch.
+Unlike sexological, counselling involves conversation without any touch.
 That doesn’t mean that we can’t explore what’s going on in your body or even try some breathing and movement exercises, but the focus of our sessions will be on talking.
 Sometimes people want to try tools that I suggest; other people prefer reflective conversation where I offer some of my thoughts.
 Together we can find the approach that works best for you.
 Conversations usually last for 50 minutes and take place once a week, but we can adapt this if you might prefer a different rhythm.